When to Go

 Whether you're traveling around the world or touring Walt Disney's "World," you'll need to tote some things with you.
 Determining how little or how much to carry with you at the Disney parks can be a challenge.
 To help you find the answers, click on the commonly asked questions below for suggestions, tips, and information.

 Yes!
-Security was tightened after 9/11, and one of the most visible examples is the security personnel who check every bag and parcel brought into the theme parks.
-You can still bring essentially everything you brought before, but keep the pocket knives and coolers at home.
-While Disney does not want you to bring in food or drink, water bottles (with water, Crystal Light, Kool-Aid, etc.) and light snacks are almost always overlooked.
+Security was tightened at the theme parks after 9/11, and one of the most visible examples is the security personnel who check every bag and parcel brought in.
+You can still bring essentially everything you brought before, but keep the pocket knives at home.
+While Disney does not really want to encourage you to bring in food or drink, water bottles (with water, Crystal Light, Kool-Aid, etc.) and light snacks are almost always overlooked.

 To make the security checks go faster, unzip and open all compartments of your bag while you are waiting in line to be checked.
-Also, if you don't carry any packs or bags, or if you're only wearing a neck wallet, you won't have to wait in line at all.
+Take off any waist-packs, too.
+Also, if you don't carry any packs or bags you won't have to wait in line at all.

 Much as the contents of your purse and wallet are personal choices, so are the items you're likely to tote around the parks.
 Even so, there are many common items that Walt Disney World vacationers should consider bringing with them to make the trip more relaxing and enjoyable.
 A list of the most popular items, arranged in alphabetical order, is compiled below.
 Avoid the temptation to carry everything in this list, however, or you'll be known as the Hunchback of Disney World.